Index of

 JC: God knows how to reach you.
 You do not need to find the way to Him.

-134 Let me perceive forgiveness as it is.
+forgiveness as it is.

-that my brother is sinless like me.
+MT: Forgiveness: the realization that my brother is as sinless as I am.

 MT: To smite another becomes totally pointless, because then I smite myself.